Dashtiss/TPSnitch/README.md

 # TPSnitch

-TPSnitch is a cross-loader Minecraft server utility mod for monitoring server performance.
+TPSnitch is a Fabric Minecraft server utility mod for monitoring server performance.
 It automatically logs TPS (Ticks Per Second), MSPT (Milliseconds Per Tick), and player count at configurable intervals to a JSON file, making it easy to analyze server health over time.

 ## Features
 - Logs TPS, MSPT, and player count to a JSON file keyed by timestamp